EpiCoder: Encompassing Diversity and Complexity in Code Generation: Methodology

 Traditional code generation methods that rely solely on code snippets often produce outputs that closely resemble the original seed data, limiting diversity and complexity.
 We mitigate this issue by generating code based on feature trees and the process is outlined as follows.

-\paragraph{Feature Distribution Adjustment} The previously recorded feature frequencies partially reflect the distribution of natural data, helping to simulate real-world scenarios.
+\paragraph{Distribution Reweighting} The previously recorded feature frequencies partially reflect the distribution of natural data, helping to simulate real-world scenarios.
 However, some high-frequency but easy features, such as \texttt{config} and \texttt{initialize}, do not require strong focus during instruction tuning.
-To address this issue, we adjust the probability distribution of a node's child features as follows:
+To address this issue, we adjust the probability distribution of a node's child features:

 where \(p_i\) represents the normalized original frequency of the child feature \(i\) and \(p_i'\) is the adjusted probability.
-As detailed in Algorithm~\ref{alg:feature_sampling}, the summation is over all child features \(j\) in the set \(C\), which denotes the set of child nodes for the current parent node.
+As detailed in Algorithm~\ref{alg:feature_sampling}, the summation applies to all child features \(j\) in the set \(C\), which denotes the set of child nodes for the current parent node.
 A higher temperature value \(t\) leads to a smoother distribution, allowing less dominant features a higher probability of being selected.
-To further enhance the diversity of the generated data, we employed multiple temperature values during the data synthesis process for a broader range of feature distributions.
+To further enhance the diversity of the generated data, we employed multiple temperature values during the data synthesis process for a wider range of feature distributions.

-\paragraph{Task Generation} To generate diverse coding tasks, we sample a subtree of candidate features from the feature tree according to the adjusted probability distribution.
+\paragraph{Feature Sampling} To generate diverse code instruction data, we sample a subtree of candidate features from the feature tree according to the adjusted probability distribution.
 The sampling process is guided by a predefined shape of the subtree to sample, where we recursively apply Algorithm~\ref{alg:feature_sampling} to get the subtree.
-The LLM then uses this subtree to sequentially generate a scenario and corresponding task.
-By adjusting the depth and breadth of the subtree to sample, we can flexibly create tasks with varying complexity, providing a broad spectrum of coding challenges.
+The LLM then uses this sampled subtree to generate code instruction data.
+By adjusting the depth and breadth of the subtree to sample, we can flexibly create tasks with varying complexity, thereby providing a broad spectrum of coding challenges.